cvet/fonline/README.md

 * Common: research about Steam integration
 * Common: speed up content loading from server
 * Common: temporary entities, disable writing to data base
+* Common: #ifdef to #if defined
+* Common: RUNTIME_ASSERT to assert
+* Common: move all return values from out refs to return values as tuple and nodiscard (and then use structuured binding)
+* Common: remove dynamic_cast?
 * Common: detect OS automatically not from passed constant from build system
+* Common: split meanings if int8 and char in code
+* Common: move from 32 bit hashes to 64 bit
 * Common: rename uchar to uint8 and use uint8_t as alias
 * Common: rename ushort to uint16 and use uint16_t as alias
 * Common: rename uint to uint32 and use uint32_t as alias
 * Common: rename char to int8 and use int8_t as alias
-* Common: split meanings if int8 and char in code
 * Common: rename short to int16 and use int16_t as alias
 * Common: rename int to int32 and use int32_t as alias
-* Common: move from 32 bit hashes to 64 bit
 * Common: replace depedency from assimp types (matrix/vector/quaternion/color)
 * Common: remove map/vector/set/pair bindings
 * Common: auto expand exception parameters to readable state
-* Common: use NonCopyable as default class specifier
-* Common: set StaticClass class specifier to all static classes
 * Common: recursion guard for EventDispatcher
 * Common: improve ptr<> system for leng term pointer observing
 * Common: add _hash c-string literal helper
-* Common: remove SAFEREL/SAFEDEL/SAFEDELA macro
+* Common: move WriteData/ReadData to DataWriter/DataReader
-* Common: move MIN/MAX to std::min/std::max
+* Common: move NetProperty to more proper place
 * Common: eliminate as much defines as possible
 * Common: convert all defines to constants and enums
-* Common: move WriteData/ReadData to DataWriter/DataReader
+* Common: remove all id masks after moving to 64-bit hashes
-* Common: find something from STL instead TwoBitMask
-* Common: move NetProperty to more proper place
+* Common: remove critter flags
 * BakerApp: sound and video preprocessing move to baker
 * BakerApp: add dialogs verification during baking
-* ClientApp: fix script system
-* MapperApp: fix script system
 * ServerApp: fix data racing
+* ServerServiceApp: convert argv from wchar_t** to char**
 * 3dAnimation: add interpolation for tracks more than two
+* 3dStuff: check scale precision
 * 3dStuff: add reverse playing of 3d animation
 * 3dStuff: process default animations
+* 3dStuff: GetAnim1/GetAnim2 int to uint return type
 * 3dStuff: fix AtlasType referencing in 3dStuff
+* Client: remove CHECK_IN_BUFF_ERROR();
 * Client: handle mouse wheel
 * Client: synchronize effects showing (for example shot and kill)
 * Client: need attention!